UniTime/unitime-doc/edit-curriculum.md

 * **Academic Area**
 	* Academic area for which the curriculum is set up (each curriculum can only have one academic area)

-* **Major(s)**
+* **Multiple Majors**
-	* In Add Curriculum:
 	* Allows for defining curricula with multiple majors
 		* In this case, curricula from each major are inhereted and can be overridden on a multiple major level (when multiple majors are selected)
 		* Common courses can be similarly defined on a curriculum with no major

-	* In Edit Curriculum:
+* **Major(s)**
 	* The major (or more majors) within the selected academic area for which the curriculum is or will be set up

 * **Department**
 	* The department whose curriculum managers should be able to edit the curriculum